 Our initial plan is to seek new indications in patient populations that have symptom overlap with narcolepsy, such as EDS.
 The initial clinical targets will focus on rare neurological disorders consistent with our overall strategy.
-We submitted an IND for PWS in October 2019 and received acknowledgement from the FDA that the proposed clinical investigation may proceed.
-We subsequently completed a Phase 1 PK clinical trial in pediatric patients with PWS in the fourth quarter of 2019, and initiated a long-term, open-label safety trial in these patients.
-We intend to commence a Phase 2 clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in patients with PWS in the second half of 2020 and anticipate topline results from this trial in the first half of 2022.
-We also anticipate commencing a Phase 2 clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in adult patients with MD in the first half of 2021, pending authorization to proceed under an IND which we plan on submitting in the second half of 2020, with topline results anticipated in the second half of 2022.
+We completed a Phase 1 PK clinical trial in pediatric patients with PWS in the fourth quarter of 2019 and initiated a long-term, open-label safety trial in these patients.
+We intend to commence a Phase 2 clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in patients with PWS in the first half of 2020 and anticipate topline results from this trial in the second half of 2021.
+We also anticipate commencing a Phase 2 clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in patients with DM1 in the second half of 2020 with topline results anticipated in the first half of 2022.
 While conducting clinical programs to evaluate these indications, other clinical endpoints beyond EDS will be evaluated as secondary or exploratory endpoints, such as behavioral symptoms, vigilance, fatigue and cognition, to broaden the investigation of pitolisant with the hope of generating pilot data to help inform the next phase of our clinical development strategy.